jiobiagba/hack-computer-assembler/README.md

 # Assembler-CSandE
 Hi.
-At this point, stage 1 of the assembler is complete (the assembler that can only take "symboless" assembbly code).
-Handling of comments and white/empty spaces have not been implemented.
-Those will be added in stage 2.
+I have built a working Assembler with C++.
+It transforms Assembly Code matching specifications set in the book "Elements of Computing Systems: Building a Modern Computer from First Principles by Noam Nisan and Shimon Schocken" to machine code for processing by the Hack Computer.

-To compile, run "g++ -o Assembler main.cpp code.cpp parser.cpp" in your Linux terminal after cloning this project.
+Compile with "g++ -o Assembler symboltable.cpp main.cpp code.cpp parser.cpp" in your Linux terminal after cloning the project.
 To convert an asm file (say add.asm) to hack, run "./Assembler add.asm" in your Linux terminal.

-Stage 2 loading ...

-First pass of Stage 2 completed.
-At this stage, compile with "g++ -o Assembler symboltable.cpp main.cpp code.cpp parser.cpp" in your Linux terminal after cloning the project.
-To convert an asm file (say add.asm) to hack, run "./Assembler add.asm" in your Linux terminal.

-With this stage completed, all variables and labels will be added to Symbol Table once program is run.
-Empty lines and comments will be ignored.
-Also, for all other lines that are considered valid lines, all leading, trailing and in-between whitespaces will be removed before processing.

-Second pass loading ...
+This project made me delve into the world of C++ - learning C++ within a month so as to have a feel of another language besides JavaScript/TypeScript.
+And I must say I'm now a C++ fan.
+Hoping to be a more competent developer even with C++.

+To Prof. Nisan and Prof. Shocken, thank you for such a great book.
+It continues to increase my understanding and appreciation of this wonderful machine we take for granted called the Cmomputer.
+Onto virtual machines!!!